insyri/rstrafes-mod-doc-draft/navigation.md

 In the example issue, you can see the title, tags, and how long ago it was created along with who.
 ![image](https://user-images.githubusercontent.com/60794909/116126051-2faa6980-a694-11eb-88b9-9c451b47758e.png)

 Alike the Discussions, with the only difference being the tags, this helps for sectioning and specifying what kind of issue this is.
 Issues can be resolved and closed.
+If you still need help, you can ask [@insyri](https://github.com/insyri).